 However, note that your damages will be reduced to reflect your role in the accident.
 If you’re 15 percent at fault, your damages will be reduced by 15 percent.
 And, you’ll be on the hook for 15 percent of the damages sustained by others in the wreck.
-For that reason, it’s important to work closely with an experienced personal injury lawyer in Gainesville after a car crash involving a truck.
+For that reason, it’s important to work closely with an experienced personal injury lawyer near Gainesville after a car crash involving a truck.

 Can Injured Truck Drivers Recover Compensation After a Florida Tractor-Trailer Accident?

-If you were injured while driving a large truck in Gainesville, Florida, you may be entitled to benefits through your employer’s workers’ compensation policy.
+If you were injured while driving a large truck near Gainesville, Florida, you may be entitled to benefits through your employer’s workers’ compensation policy.
 This is true, even if you were responsible.
 Under most workers’ compensation systems, including Florida’s, worker negligence and fault are typically irrelevant.

 Alternatively, or in addition to workers’ comp, you could potentially file a civil lawsuit against negligent parties.
 Our truck accident attorneys in Gainesville can help you identify your options.
 Call our law firm to get started today.